Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Experiments

 By comparing the results of MASAC and LSF-SAC, we observe an improvement in both maps regarding the performance of LSF-SAC, which confirms the contribution of the latent state information assisted value decomposition design.

-The MASAC and MASAC with $\alpha$=1.0 were both able to outperform MAA2C, despite the latter having a fixed $\alpha$ parameter, which can be viewed as training with aggressive exploration throughout the entire training session.
-Note that MAA2C soon converges to a local optimal on 3s5z, while it cannot present a learnable policy on 5m\_vs\_6m map.

-Also, MASAC is able to achieve a higher winning rate and faster converging than MASAC with $\alpha$=1.0.
-On the 5m\_vs\_6m map, MASAC with $\alpha$=1.0 initially find a correct way of optimization, while the constant penalty from entropy maximization forces it to explore and find other policies.
-This illustrates the advantage of automatic temperature updating design.
+Also, LSF-SAC with $\alpha$=1.0 is able to achieve a higher winning rate and faster convergence than MASAC.
+The performance gap between LSF-SAC and MASAC demonstrates the importance of the proposed latent assistive information and our design of entropy maximization specialized for value decomposition methods.
+The performance gap between LSF-SAC and LSF-SAC with fixed $\alpha$ indicates the necessity of self-updating temperature term in balancing the trade-off between promoting exploration and maximizing the expected rewards.

-Finally, although MSAC\_DoubleQ delivers a learnable policy on 3s5z environment at a plodding pace, it fails to learn a policy on 5m\_vs\_6m within the episode limits; this could potentially be the result of a complex model and relatively continuous reward on this specific environment.
+Finally, although MSAC\_DoubleQ delivers a learnable policy at a plodding pace, this could potentially be the result of a complex model and relatively continuous reward on this specific environment.
 Also, due to its redundant network size, we find that MSAC\_DoubleQ, with its double value function design, takes a significantly longer time for training.
-This proves TD advantage with a single value function is sufficient to optimize multi-agent actor critics with value decomposition.
+This proves TD advantage with a single value function might be sufficient to optimize multi-agent actor critics within value decomposition methods.
+Nevertheless, we observe the design of the double Q network demonstrated the most stable training process with the lowest variance among all ablated baselines.